Endermanbugzjfc/FormInteractionFix/README.md

 Although I kept mentioning "protection" above, this plugin can not prevent any malicious attacks or behaviours.

 # Developer note
-This plugin uses Await-Generator, a library that brings async/await features to PHP.
+This plugin uses Await-Generator, a library that brings async/awaits features to PHP.

-Do not be worry when you see unusual code like `while (true)` and `yield`.
+Do not worry when you see unusual code like `while (true)` and `yield`.
 It will not block the thread.
 Instead, `yield` can pause the code flow and make it behaves like concurrency.